klust/LUMI-BE-training-materials/docs/intro-202310xx/07_Slurm.md

     job names help to make the output of `squeue` easier to interpret, and the name can be used to generate a name for the output file that captures output to stdout and stderr also.

+-   For courses or other special opportunities such as the "hero runs" (a system for projects that want to test extreme scalability beyond the limits of the regular partitions), reservations are used.
+You can specify the reservation (or even multiple reservations as a comma-separated list) with `--reservation=<name>`.

+    In principle no reservations are given to regular users for regular work as this is unfair to other users.
+It would not be possible to do all work in reservations and bypass the scheduler as the scheduling would be extremely complicated and the administration enormous.
+And empty reservations do not lead to efficient machine use.
+    Schedulers have been developed for a reason.

 -   Slurm also has options to send mail to a given address when a job starts or ends or some other job-related events occur, but this is currently not configured on LUMI.